- The main difference between tenancy in common and joint tenancy is what happens to the land when one of the co-owners dies.

 The reasons for shared ownership of land are varied.
 Many married and common law couples buy a home to live in and naturally both are registered as owners on title of the property at the Land Title Office.
 Parents who help their children buy their first home by contributing funds for its purchase are often also added as co-owners.
 Parents also decide frequently to add one of more of their children to the title of their own home as an estate planning tool.
 Multiple family members may also over the course of time be added to the title of a farm or recreational property.
 And business partners who purchase land for development/investment purposes are typically all registered as owners.

-Tenancy in Common VS Joint Tenancy
+Difference between Tenancy in Common and Joint Tenancy in Canada

 Land that has more than one owner is typically owned in one of two ways.
 Co-owners can be ‘tenants in common’ or ‘joint tenants’.
 The crucial difference between these types of land ownership concerns ‘survivorship’, that is what happens when one of the co-owners dies.